bxparks/AceCRC/README.md

 <a name="Installation"></a>
 ## Installation

-The latest stable release is (will be) available in the Arduino IDE Library Manager.
+The latest stable release is available in the Arduino IDE Library Manager.
+Search for "AceCRC" and click install.

 The development version can be installed by cloning the git repo: